mbsw04/Blockchain-Asset-Management-for-3d-models/README.md

 ## Structure

 - `docker-compose.yml`: Starts two Anvil nodes
+- `Contract/`: Contains ABI, Solidity sources, and test interactions.
-- `Contract/test.js`: Script to deploy the contract and test contract interactions
+- `Contract/test.js`: Script to deploy the contract and test contract interactions.
-- `Contract/`: Contains ABI and Solidity sources
+- `Contract/view.js`: Script to show the contents(ETHs and NFTs) of the test wallets.

 ## Run Instructions

 1. **Add and configure .env:**